PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

 Also you cannot use tiered and randomized shops at the same time :/

+Spoiler File doenst work properly, if at all

 # Possible Future Features

 Randomize Key Items